UCIC students who are over the age of 18 and require accommodation have the option of staying at:

-Essential information for Under 18 can be found here.
+View essential information for Under 18s.
 Please also refer to UCIC's policy 'Care Arrangements for Under 18s for further details.
 Detailed information is available from the Ministry of Education website.

 Some students choose to live off-campus in privately rented houses or 'flats' in the surrounding suburbs to UC or other areas of Christchurch.

 A 'flat' may have one bedroom, or may be a house with as many as five or six bedrooms.
 In a larger flat you will have your own bedroom and share the living, kitchen, bathroom, laundry, and outside areas with other flatmates.
 Larger appliances such as the TV, washing machine, dryer, fridge/freezer will also be shared.